Ericson2314/rust-papers/README.md

 ### Outliving

 Now, let us talk about the outlives relationship in detail.
-I tried to think to think of a situation where the new "outlives-at" relation wouldn't suffice, and the old "outlives" relation was needed, but I failed.
+I tried to think of a situation where the new "outlives-at" relation wouldn't suffice, and the old "outlives" relation was needed, but I failed.
 The rules I came up with, keep the "at" implicit however, so our `x: y` syntax will remain the same.

 As before, a lifetime can bound another lifetime or a type.